plaid/plaid-link-android/README.md

 # Plaid Link Sample Android App [![version][link-sdk-version]][link-sdk-url]
-Sample application that demonstrates Plaid Link integration for Android in both Kotlin and Java.
+This sample app will show you how Link Android SDK can integrate with your own app in both Kotlin and Java.
+Check out [the benefits](./docs/sdk-vs-webview-comparison.md) of using the SDK.

 <p align="center">
   <img src="docs/link_demo.gif" loading="lazy" alt="Link demo gif" height="512" />